piyushchhoriya/piyushchhoriya/README.md

 - 🎓 Pursuing Master’s in Software Engineering Systems at Northeastern University, Boston
 - 💼 Previously at Fidelity Investments and Amdocs
-- 🛠️ Skilled in Java, Spring Boot, React, AWS, and Microservices
+- 🛠️ Skilled in Java, Spring Boot, Angular, AWS, and Microservices
 - 🚀 Exploring distributed systems, system design, and AI tools
 - 🤝 Open to collaborating on impactful and innovative projects
 - 🌐 Portfolio: